Olivia Di Matteo

 • Developing automated compilation tools that scale into the 100s of qubits or more

-• Exploring how machine learning and can help us select the best compilation techniques and devices for an algorithm
+• Exploring how machine learning and can improve compilation pipelines

 Ultimately, we are interested in doing the "hard part" (such as the optimization process in the gif below), so that users of quantum software don't need to worry about what happens under the hood, and can focus instead on writing quantum algorithms.